-Steve Makowka is an Executive Vice President with Compass Lexecon and is based in Boston, MA.
+Steve Makowka is a Senior Consultant with Compass Lexecon based in Boston.
 Mr. Makowka specializes in market and competitive analysis, public policy and economic modeling.
 In key energy industries such as electricity, natural gas and oil, he has analyzed market structures, asset valuation, regulatory policies, and the economic factors affecting firm behavior and competitive outcomes.
 Representative projects include analysis of market price manipulation allegations in electric and natural gas trading markets, estimating the efficiency and competitive effects of potential mergers in the electric industry, assessing the changing dynamics of oil and gas valuation in US and international markets, and determining fair market value for numerous electric generation and oil production assets in the context of contract breach and governmental takings proceedings.

 Mr. Makowka applies his expertise to diverse areas of economics and policy analysis, including antitrust, natural resource utilization and service and product innovation.
 He has studied the impact of regulatory and policy decisions on the private sector, focusing on how businesses perceive their competitive environment and how they react when that environment is affected by policy changes.